sharifbhuiyan/MechaCar_Statistical_Analysis/README.md

 </p>

-- In the summary output, each Pr(>|t|) value represents the probability that each coefficient contributes a random amount of variance to the linear model.
-According to our results vehicle length and ground clearance (and Intercept) provide a non-random amount of variance to the linear model of mpg.
+- According to analysis provides a non-random amount of variance to the linear model of mpg.
-- According to the results, the multi linear model is: mpg = 6.27 * vehicle_length + 1.25e-3 * vehicle_weigth + 6.88e-2 * spoiler_angle -3.41 * AWD + 3.55 * ground_clearance - 1.04e+2
-Approximated to:
-mpg = 6.27 * vehicle_length - 3.41 * AWD + 3.55 * ground_clearance - 104
-So the slope of the linear model is not considered to be zero.
-- R-square is 0.71 so 71% of the variations in mpg can be explained by changes in the vehicle length, the vehicle weight, the spoiler angle, the drivetrain and the ground clearance.
-We can consider this linear model as fairly efficient to predict mpg of MechaCar prototypes.

 ### Summary Statistics on Suspension Coils